Concierge to Pace Students

 Please keep OSS in mind this fall as we welcome in a new crop of incoming students.
 If you feel a student has a concern that he or she is unable to resolve alone or that the student may be unable to continue at Pace, please contact a Student Success adviser on either campus at (212) 346-1915 or at email@example.com.
 An adviser will follow up with you and the student within one business day.

-To learn more about all that the Office for Student Success has to offer, visit www.pace.edu/success.
+To learn more visit the Office for Student Success website.